-Students with disabilities who do not qualify for an individualized education program(IEP) pursuant to the federal Individuals with Disabilities Education Improvement Act (IDEA) and implementing provisions of the Illinois School Code may qualify for services under Section 504 of the federal Rehabilitation Act of 1973.
+Students with disabilities who do not qualify for an individualized education program (IEP) pursuant to the federal Individuals with Disabilities Education Improvement Act (IDEA) and implementing provisions of the Illinois School Code may qualify for services under Section 504 of the federal Rehabilitation Act of 1973.
 A student may qualify for a Section 504 Plan if the student: (i) has a physical or mental impairment that substantially limits one or more major life activities, (ii) has a record of a physical or mental impairment, or (iii) is regarded as having a physical or mental impairment.
 Section 504 contains a broader definition of a disability than the IDEA, so a student who does not qualify for an IEP might still be able to receive accommodations and related services under a Section 504 Plan.
-For more information regarding the identification, assessment and placement of students, please contact [name] [title] [location] [phone number] [email].
+For more information regarding the identification, assessment and placement of students, please contact Pete Baker, Assistant Principal for Student Services, Glenbard West, 630-942-7461], Peter baker@glenbard.org.
+Children with disabilities who turn 22 years old during the school year are eligible for such services through the end of the school year.